 - Linux networking configuration management

-- Metrics collection from the VPP & Linux networking
+- Metrics collection for the VPP and Linux networking systems.

 - Dependency handling between related configuration items

 - Various northbound accessors available to clients